-- 4.02.2.4 LEA special education or 504 representative, if applicable; - 4.02.2.5 Parent or guardian of the student, if they choose to participate; and - 4.02.2.6 ALE administrator and/or ALE teacher. - 4.02.2.7 At the option of the school district, the student may be included as a member of the Alternative Education Placement Team. - 4.02.2.8 The school district shall document efforts to contact the parent or guardian to schedule a meeting or a phone call for a placement meeting at the parent or guardian's convenience, and maintain such documentation in the student's Student Action Plan (SAP).
+- 4.02.2.6 ALE administrator or ALE teacher, or both. - 4.02.2.7 At the option of the school district, the student may be included as a member of the Alternative Education Placement Team. - 4.02.2.8 The school district shall document efforts to contact the parent or guardian to schedule a meeting or a phone call for a placement meeting at the parent or guardian's convenience, and maintain such documentation in the student's Student Action Plan (SAP).